Irrationalism

 The Sleep of Reason Produces Monsters by Francisco Goya is interpreted to be a statement on irrationalism.

-Irrationalism is a philosophical movement that emerged in the early 19th century, emphasizing the non-rational dimension of human life.
+Irrationalism is a philosophical movement that emerged in the early 19th century, emphasizing the non-rational dimension of human life, and criticising rationalism.
 As they reject logic, irrationalists argue that instinct and feelings are superior to reason in the research of knowledge.
 The term has often been used as a pejorative designation of criticisms against rationalism as a whole.

 The philosophy of rationalism, understood as having first emerged in the writings of Francis Bacon and René Descartes, has received a variety of criticisms since its inception.
 These may entail a view that certain things are beyond rational understanding, that total rationality is insufficient or even harmful to human life, or that people are not instinctively rational and progressive.

 Overview

 The term "irrationalism" does not refer to an independent philosophical movement, but is a moment and component of various philosophical movements and systems.
 Irrationalism in the true sense refers to worldviews that are particularly characterized by the moment of irrationality and that also put rational thinking aside in favor of alternative, higher cognitive functions, often in favor of a certain form of intuition.
 In this respect, the term has found a more specific use for certain philosophical positions.

 The core tenent of irrationalism is to be opposed to philosophy of rationalism.
 Since the term irrationalism is often used as a derogatory accusation to criticize other positions as unreasonable, unscientific and thus wrong, it is controversial as a scientific category, especially in individual cases.
 Otherwise, however, the term is often used unspecifically and – like its counterpart, rationalism – in very different meanings.

 Depending on the area in which theses on irrationalism are represented, one can distinguish between epistemological and ontological (sometimes metaphysical) positions of irrationalism.
 The rejection of rationality as the only source of meaningful knowledge has far-reaching effects on the assessment of scientific methodology.
 Therefore, irrationalist positions are often directed against exclusively rational scientific and social theories of development and progress.
 Traditions of philosophy are also specifically assessed according to these premises.